-KITTY HAWK - A World Premiere Musical Adventure
+KITTY HAWK - A Musical Adventure

 Scientific discovery comes alive through the arts in this STEAM-powered program.

-Learning Through the Arts, the Adrienne Arsht Center’s model for integrating the arts into classroom discovery, launches an innovative initiative in the Fall of 2017 for all 27,000 seventh-graders in Miami-Dade County Public Schools.
+Learning Through the Arts, the Adrienne Arsht Center’s model for integrating the arts into classroom discovery, launched an innovative initiative in the Fall of 2017 for all 27,000 seventh-graders in Miami-Dade County Public Schools.

 - The Musical: An original, Broadway-style production commissioned by the Arsht Center brings to the stage one of the greatest stories in American history – Wilbur and Orville Wright’s discovery of human flight.
 KITTY HAWK is written by Tom Bryant, with music and lyrics by Erik Della Penna.